keydotcat/keycatd/README.md

 Key.cat can manage all your credentials and lets you share them with others.
 The idea is to make a password manager that can work offline and sync when there's a connection available to the server.
 Like an auto-sync keepass.

-**This is alpha software and things can break.
+**This is beta software and things can break.
 Nonetheless API, data formats and encryption schemas will not change UNLESS THERE IS A REALLY GOOD REASON.
 In that case a migration path will be provided**

   - Everything is encrypted end-to-end using [NaCL](https://nacl.cr.yp.to) via [tweetnacl.js](https://github.com/dchest/tweetnacl-js).
     - No metadata leaks.
 No metadata is stored unencrypted.